The positive tropical Grassmannian, the hypersimplex, and the m=2 amplituhedron

-Abusing notation slightly, we also use $\ipre$ and $\iinc$ to denote the corresponding maps on positroid cells, decorated permutations, $\Le$-diagrams, etc. Using \cref{def:rules} and \cref{def:oplus}, it is easy to determine the effect of $\ipre$ and $\iinc$ on decorated permutations and $\Le$-diagrams.
+Abusing notation slightly, we also use $\ipre$ and $\iinc$ to denote the corresponding maps on positroid cells and polytopes, decorated permutations, etc. Using \cref{def:rules}, it is easy to determine the effect of $\ipre$ and $\iinc$ on decorated permutations.
 We leave the proof of the following lemma as an exercise.